 My connecting flights going to the ship on Feb 14 before the global corona virus outbreak

-My connecting flights going to the ship on Feb 14 before the global corona virus outbreak.
+My connecting flights going to the ship on Feb 14 before the global coronavirus outbreak.

 Normal Port Stay